What we do: Flowering shares legal advice

 Start-ups and high-growth companies are a major focus for our firm so we are highly experienced in guiding them from formation through to successful exit, and we appreciate how incentivising employees along the way can aid this ultimate goal.

 We’re a modern law firm with a difference.
 Our innovative remote operating model means that you can access expert City-grade legal advice from partner-level solicitors at a fraction of the cost of traditional law firms.
 Our solicitors have all been recruited from top 100 UK law firms or large international businesses.
-Find out more about our corporate lawyers here:
+Find out more about our employee incentives lawyers here:

 Abby Watson is a corporate solicitor, specialising in private equity investments, mergers & acquisitions, EMI share schemes, corporate finance and governance and more.View profile